Duanduan2001/EVRPTW-FSL/README.md

   (7)availableLocationsId: List of candidate service locations where the customer can be served.

 Each customer must be assigned to exactly one location from its availableLocationsId list.
-If the selected service location is different from the preferredLocationId, a deviation cost is incurred.

-4. Description of “electric_vehicle”
+If the selected service location is different from the preferredLocationId, a deviation cost is incurred.<br>4.
+Description of “electric_vehicle”

 The field “electric_vehicle” gives the main vehicle-related parameters: